Anna Netrebko concert canceled by Taiwan national orchestra

 Netrebko had been scheduled to perform with her husband, tenor Yusif Eyvazov, and mezzo-soprano I-Chiao Shih.

-The orchestra said in a statement Tuesday that ticker buyers will be offered refunds.
+The orchestra said in a statement Tuesday that ticket buyers will be offered refunds.

 Netrebko, a 51-year-old who was born in Russia and lives in Vienna, was among classical music’s top draws until last year, when New York’s Metropolitan Opera dropped her after she refused to distance herself from Russian President Vladimir Putin following Russia’s invasion of Ukraine.